 - Depth Rating: 1,220m / 4,000ft

-This is the short-lived cult favorite: 40mm, ceramic bezel, no Cyclops, and the last Sea-Dweller that keeps the clean crystal look.
-It’s basically the nerd’s answer to a Sub Date, but with the Sea-Dweller’s deeper rating and helium valve.
+The short-lived cult favorite: 40mm, ceramic bezel, no Cyclops, and the last Sea-Dweller that keeps the clean crystal look.
+It’s the nerd’s answer to a Submariner Date, but with the Sea-Dweller’s deeper rating and helium valve.
+For the full head-to-head, our Submariner vs Sea-Dweller comparison digs into the differences in detail.

 - Case: 40mm Oyster case, helium escape valve, no Cyclops

-- Bezel: first Sea-Dweller with ceramic (Cerachrom) insert, significant durability upgrade
+- Bezel: first Sea-Dweller with Cerachrom ceramic insert, a significant durability upgrade

 - Bracelet: Oyster bracelet with Glidelock micro-adjust for real-world comfort